 The Company is party to various legal actions and administrative proceedings and subject to various claims arising in the ordinary course of business.
 These proceedings primarily involve commercial claims, product liability claims, personal injury claims and workers' compensation claims.
-The Company believes that the ultimate liability, if any, in excess of amounts already provided for in the financial statements or covered by insurance on the disposition of these matters will not have a material adverse effect on the financial position, results of operations or cash flows of the Company.
+The Company believes that the ultimate liability, if any, in excess of amounts already provided for in the consolidated financial statements or covered by insurance on the disposition of these matters will not have a material adverse effect on the financial position, results of operations or cash flows of the Company.

 During the second quarter of 2009, the Company identified certain differences between benefits promised under certain benefit plans and the administration of those plans.
 The Company has amended its plan documents to correct these differences and has filed a request with the Internal Revenue Service ("IRS") to enter into a closing agreement to correct the differences retroactively to the original adoption of the Company's benefit plans.
-During the second quarter 2011, the Company and the IRS reached an agreement to resolve the difference between benefits promised and the administration of those plans.
-As a result of the agreement, the Company added additional benefits of \$0.5 million to the plans.
+During the quarter ended June 30, 2011, the Company and the IRS reached an agreement to resolve the difference between benefits promised and the administration of those plans.
+As a result of the agreement, the Company reduced its reserve related to the potential additional benefits, penalties and fines from \$2.5 million to \$0.5 million.